codeviith/Jokes-On-You/README.md

 Have you ever been in a social situation where it is the perfect timing to tell a joke but nothing came up in your mind?
 Well fear no more because now, with this website, you'll be able to generate jokes on the fly!
 You'll have all your friends ROFL in no time.
-But be CAREFUL to not get "joked" on yourself, in which case the jokes would be on YOU!
+But be CAREFUL to not get joked on yourself, in which case the jokes would be on YOU!